caiosabadin/notes/sass/tutorial.md

 @import "path/to/footer"
 ```

-The .scss extension is optional.
-Any other extension used results on the Sass preprocessor calling the traditional CSS ``@import`` directive, which should be avoided because of the low performance.

-Anyway, since every .css file is also a .scss file, each of the project's stylesheet may be renamed as .scss and then regularly imported by the Sass compiler.
+The .scss extension can be omitted.
+Any other extension used is interpreted by Sass as a call to the traditional CSS ``@import`` directive, which should be avoided because of its low performance.
+Anyway, since every CSS is also SCSS, any stylesheet may be renamed as .scss and then regularly imported by Sass.

-There has just been released a new functionality to Sass, called the Module System, which was crafted so that the limitations of the ``@import`` directive could be overcome.
-Refer to https://sass-lang.com/blog/the-module-system-is-launched for more instructions about it, since this paper is project to be a brief overview.
+A new functionality has been added to Sass recently.
+It is called the Module System, created to overcome the limitations of the ``@import``.
+For more instructions about it, [refer to the official documentation](https://sass-lang.com/blog/the-module-system-is-launched).

 ## Extending ##